 This year, I put in a little more thought and effort.
 This year’s blockbuster season gave me some serious inspo.
 I wanted to be Pennywise, but didn’t want to give myself nightmares.
-So I figured, since my boyfriend decided to be Joaquin Phoenix’s Joker, I’ll be his Harley Quinn.
-Easy couples costume, right?
-But instead I decided to be the female version Joker.
-It makes for a much more unique couples costume and I wanted to be not-so-basic.
+Instead I decided to be the female version Joker.
+I wanted to be not-so-basic.
 Joker, but make it fashion.

 I wanted to keep the costume understated and sophisticated.
 No corny green and purple theme going on here.
 The vision was to keep it very classic—my own unique interpretation of Joker.
 So, I went with a classic Calvin Klein pinstripe black suit.
 Modern, sexy and sophisticated.

 I wanted to give the movie a proper homage, but add my own special twist.
 It was definitely a challenge to get the right balance of accurate and cute.
 I didn’t want to look scary, and I definitely did not want to wear white face paint.
 My makeup only took 15 minutes!
 And for someone who’s not really good at makeup, I’m pretty proud of the end result.